Sign up to create your custom IntoAlbania trip

-Rapsodia’s menu offers a rich and diverse selection of tasting menus entitled Albanian Rhapsody, Meat Rhapsody, Fish Rhapsody, Rhapsody with Cheese and Veggies, Mixed Rhapsody and Kilometer Zero.
+Rapsodia’s menu offers a rich and diverse selection of tasting menus entitled Albanian Rhapsody, Meat Rhapsody, Fish Rhapsody, Rhapsody with Cheese and Veggies, Mixed Rhapsody and Kilometre Zero.
 The price points for each of these menus range from 1800 ALL to 2500 ALL.
 Rest assured that no matter which menu you end up choosing, a spectacular assortment of delicious dishes will come your way.

 Marku remembers a guest at his farm-to-table in Lago di Guardia, a lady from Germany who described a dish he had served her as “a green rhapsody.”
 That was all it took to transport Marku to his homeland, aware at that moment that these words would be in his life for a long time.
-Shortly thereafter, Marku returned to his roots in Lezha, opening this revolutionary spot in 2007.
+Shortly thereafter, Marku returned to his roots in Lezha, opening this revolutionary restaurant in 2007.